After-School Program Software FAQ

-Sets uses the Student Observation Scale (completed by teacher / mentor), the Self Esteem Scale (completed by students), and the Student Assessment Scale (completed by an adult with knowledge of the student’s behavior).
+1. The Student Observation Scale (completed by teacher / mentor) 2.
+The Self Esteem Scale (completed by students), 3.
+The Student Assessment Scale (completed by an adult with knowledge of the student’s behavior).

-SETS also contains a Staff Assessment Scale for meaningful tracking and assessment of teachers and staff.
+SETS also contains a Staff Assessment Scale for tracking and assessment of teachers and staff.

 SETS utilizes anchor points to ensure consistent scoring of students' progress among teachers and staff.
 (We can show you this in a tour).